 Apart from the above benefits, Hempearth’s Wave 1.0 comes with a stylish design that promises to grab eyeballs when you take it out for a ride on the waters.
 The Wave 1.0 has been tested by professional surfers for performance and promises the best surfing experience.

 The use of hemp composites in surfboards and paddleboards promises to revolutionize surfing forever.
-With its strong eco-sustainable message and high levels of performance, the Wave 1.0 is set to be a game-changer.
-So, stop reading, grab your hemp-board, and hit the waves!
+With its strong eco-sustainable message and high levels of performance, the Wave 1.0 is a game-changer.
+So, stop reading, grab your Hempearth hemp-board, and hit the waves!